mendixlabs/generator-mendix/README.md

 * ``grunt start-modeler``

 This will try to open the Modeler using the included test-project.
+(Older versions of the Gruntfile will use ``grunt start-mendix``)

 * ``grunt watch`` (this is actually an alias for default, so you can run ``grunt`` without adding this taskname)